More Blog Posts

 SMS is a safe and secure way to reach your followers, and a growing number of brands and influencers are turning to it.
 Just look at how Reese Witherspoon asks her followers to text her.

 In the example I mentioned earlier, Reese isn’t giving out her actual phone number.
-He’s using a text messaging platform like SimpleTexting to communicate with his followers and a separate text-enabled phone number.
+Instead, she’s partnering with SimpleTexting, a U.S.-based SMS marketing platform, to handle incoming texts and subscriber engagement.

 Keywords are memorable, short words or phrases that contacts can text to your number to sign up for your text messages.
 They’re also the most convenient way to gather contact information and build out a contact list.